SonarSource/sonarcloud-github-action/README.md

 > [!WARNING]
 > This action is deprecated and will be removed in a future release.
 > Please use the `sonarqube-scan-action` action instead.
-> The `official-sonarqube-scan` is a drop-in replacement for this action, you can find it [here](https://github.com/marketplace/actions/official-sonarqube-scan).
+> The `sonarqube-scan-action` is a drop-in replacement for this action, you can find it [here](https://github.com/marketplace/actions/official-sonarqube-scan).

 This SonarSource project, available as a GitHub Action, scans your projects with SonarQube [Cloud](https://www.sonarsource.com/products/sonarcloud/).